justinbois/eqtk/doc/index.rst

 Equilibrium Toolkit (EQTK): Solve coupled chemical equilibrium in solution
 ==========================================================================

-EQTK solved the problem of coupled equilibrium among chemical species in a dilute solution.
+EQTK solves the problem of coupled equilibrium among chemical species in a dilute solution.

 .. toctree::
    :maxdepth: 1